ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 This document defines a "software-rev" list for NEs and components, which provide basic software attributes for network elements and components.

-The scope of the list is to provide information about the working software running on the related object (NE or component).
-It is modeled as a list to support scenario where multiple software binary are present on the object.
-E.g. on the NE there could be an Operating System version and an Application version; in the same way a component like a circuit pack may have a boot-loader code version, a firmware version and one or more FPGA with the related version.
+The scope of the list is to provide information about the software modules configured to be active on the related entity (network element or component).

+The model supports scenarios where multiple software modules can be configured to be active on the entity.
+For example, on a network element an Operating System and an Application software modules can be configured to be active; in the same way, on a component like a circuit pack a boot-loader, a firmware and one or more FPGA software modules can be configured to be active.

-The use of the list allow to specify every working software item identified by its name and with the version information.
+For each software module, configured to be active, the name and version information is provided.

 Is not in the scope of this software-rev list to manage inactive/standby software version of the same item and the related upgrade or downgrade life-cycle.